Is It OK to Bring Kids to the Office? Here’s What People Really Think

 Beyond child care options, flexible hours and the ability to work remote can also help parents.

-“As a parent, there are times when [bringing the kids to work is] inevitable,” says KatieM45.
+“As a parent, there are times when inevitable,” says KatieM45.
 “What we REALLY need is more flexible work schedules and the universal allowance to work from home (if you’re a parent or not) AND the understanding that sometimes people HAVE to work from home.
 My VP has a rule: no teleworking on Mondays or Fridays.
 So when my daughter has a half-day on a Friday (as she often does on holidays), what am I supposed to do?”